franckEinstein90/second-brain/npm/creating-npm-package.md

 # Create an npm package

-## Step One: Export types, functions, and classes
+## Step One: Export Types, Interfaces, Functions, and Classes

 Export in the resources you want to explose in your src/main.ts like so:
 ```